Leslie Kenton: Relationships and children

-Leslie Kenton was a philosophy undergraduate at Stanford University, when she fell pregnant at 18.
+Leslie Kenton was a philosophy undergraduate at Stanford University, when she became pregnant at 18.
 Advised by her father to have the baby adopted or marry, she did the latter, giving birth to her eldest son Branton, now a businessman; her marriage to his father Peter Dau, then a medical student, ended after three years.
 She worked as a model in New York City at this time.

 Other than Branton, Kenton had three other children, each from later relationships with three men.
 Susannah was conceived after a one-night stand with an old boyfriend, Barry Comden, who later married Doris Day, leading to an estrangement from her father which lasted for some years.
 "Actually, the fathers of my children have not necessarily been the most important men in my life", she commented in 2007.

 Career

 Kenton spent much of her life in the United Kingdom, moving to London after a short period living in Paris.
-She began a career in journalism during the late-1960s, writing initially for The Economist and as a freelance for International Management magazine.
+She began a career in journalism during the late 1960s, writing initially for The Economist and as a freelance for International Management magazine.
 "I wrote about the heavy lifting gear industry, the aluminium industry, the airline industry", she once commented.
 She was appointed as health and beauty editor of Harpers & Queen in 1973, a post in which she remained until 1987.

 Over several decades, Kenton wrote more than forty books.
 Her first was The Joy of Beauty (1976) which is reputed to have established the genre.
 Raw Energy (co-authored with daughter Susannah, 1984), advocates detoxification with raw vegetables, drinking of mineral water and avoiding processed foods.
 The book promoted a 75% raw food diet.
 In 1995, Kenton was described as a "high priestess of New Age health and beauty: champion of every fad from chanting to ivy juice".

 Others include The X-Factor Diet (2002), which claims an affinity with the work of palaeoanthropologists, and advocates a return to the diets of our distant ancestors, and Age Power.
 In Journey to Freedom: 13 Quantum Leaps for the Soul (1999), she wrote about shamanism, which claims to be a means of communicating with the natural and spirit world.
 She wrote: "Sit or stand in front of the plant or tree and thank it for bringing its life into your circle of awareness.
 Now in your imagination honour the spirit of the plant and open your awareness to it".

 Kenton is credited with establishing the Origins cosmetics line for Estée Lauder.
 She was the first chair of the British Natural Medicine Society.
 With Aaron, her youngest son, she began Cura Romana in 2008, which claims to be a natural method for weight loss.